sheepman4267/ansible-digital-signage/docs/index.rst

 #.
 Writes a schedule file to allow the system to decide what to display and when
 #.
 Installs a python script to read that schedule file and take action (this script does not stay running)

 This system is based entirely on the premise that it is better to let someone else write the long-running code.
-This frees me entirely from having to worry about such things as memory leaks, and greatly reduces the chance of finding some edge-case crash that take 3 weeks to occur.
+This frees me entirely from having to worry about such things as memory leaks, and greatly reduces the chance of finding some edge-case crash that takes 3 weeks to occur.

 Enough of a simple digital signage system existed on every (systemd-based) Linux system already that all I had to do was configure it right.
 Hence, Ansible!